 Be The Pack Leader

-Puppies are born with the instinct to follow a pack leader, so from day one, you should provide strong, consistent leadership.
+Puppies are born with the instinct to follow a pack leader, so you should provide strong, consistent leadership from day one.

 It’s easy to turn to mush when you see a puppy.
 After all, they are furry and downright adorable.
 How could you say no to that precious face?